Elavil (Amitriptyline)

 Written by Edmund Murphy on 21 February 2022

 Elavil is the brand name for amitriptyline, a form of tricyclic antidepressant.
-The drug is used to treat mental health conditions such as acute anxiety disorder and severe depression.
-Though not widely available today, with SSRIs the preferred form of antidepressant prescription, it can still be found and prescribed in certain locations.
+The drug is used to treat mental health conditions, such as acute anxiety disorder and severe depression.
+Though not widely available today, with SSRIs being the preferred form of antidepressant prescriptions, it is still prescribed in certain instances.

 Key takeaways: